Seercat3160/low-noise-bot/README.md

 A simple Discord bot for a private server.

-Expects the following environment variables:
+For configuration, it reads the following environment variables:

 - `DISCORD_TOKEN`: The bot's Discord token
 - `DISCORD_GUILD`: The guild in which the bot should register commands

+Alternatively, it can use the [systemd credentials](https://systemd.io/CREDENTIALS/) `discord_token` and `discord_guild`, which will take priority over their equivalent environment variables if present.